jongrinnellsf/buildOnchain/README.md

-# ⚡ Build Onchain ⚡
+# ⚡ Vibe Onchain ⚡

- ⚡ Build Onchain ⚡ is an opinionated, LLM friendly fork of Scaffold-Alchemy, which is based off ScaffoldETH, a popular starter project to build onchain app on Ethereum.
+ ⚡ Vibe Onchain ⚡ is an opinionated, LLM friendly fork of Scaffold-Alchemy, which is based off ScaffoldETH, a popular starter project to build onchain app on Ethereum.
 It is everything you need to build onchain apps on Ethereum.
 You can get started immediately NextJS, TypeScript, Hardhat, AccountKit, Enhanced APIs and Subgraphs 🤩

- ⚡ Build Onchain ⚡ uses Base L2 (Sepolia), and includes a /docs folder with much of Alchemy's documentation and APIs.
+ ⚡ Vibe Onchain ⚡ uses Base L2 (Sepolia), and includes a /docs folder with much of Alchemy's documentation and APIs.
 Bring this repo it into your favoriate AI powered IDE, and build any onchain app you can think of!

 ## Requirements